Cooling-off periodsCooling-off periods

 - The trial protocol must be followed in full; no variations without written IFAB approval.

-- Feedback and technical data must be supplied to IFAB for review.
+- Feedback and technical data must be supplied to The IFAB for review.